Tipping points & feedback loops

 The graph shows that:

-- The torque is zero at Tilt = 14 degrees.
-This is the tipping point, and it makes sense, as there is no twisting force when the block is supporting its own weight at the tipping point.
+• The torque is zero at a tilt of 14 degrees.
+This is the tipping point, and it makes sense, as there is no twisting force when the block is supporting its own weight at this tipping point.

-- The Torque keeps on increasing from zero as the Tilt increases from the tipping point at 14 degrees to when the block has fallen at Tilt = 90 degrees.
+• The torque continues to increase from zero as the Tilt increases from the tipping point at 14 degrees to when the block has fallen at Tilt = 90 degrees.

 Moment of Inertia